53RT/Highly-Connected-Subgraphs-Clustering-HCS/README.md

 ```
 ![alt text](res/example.png)

-Another easy way to get your graph is by passing the adjacency matrix to NetworkX
+Another easy way to get your graph is by passing the adjacency matrix to `NetworkX`
 ```python
 A = np.eye(4)
 G = nx.convert_matrix.from_numpy_array(A)
 ```
 ![alt text](res/simple_graph.png)

-The NetworkX graph can be clustered.
+The `NetworkX` graph can be clustered.
 There are two functions:

-* HCS(G): should be called if you want to get NetworkX Graph that is clustered into the subgraphs found by HCS.
+* `HCS(G)`: should be called if you want to get `NetworkX` graph that is clustered into the sub-graphs found by `HCS`.
-* labelled_HCS(G): should be called if you are just interested in the cluster labels.
+* `labelled_HCS(G)`: should be called if you are just interested in the cluster labels.
 It returns a list with the cluster assignment for each vertex in G.

-The clustered example Graph looks like this:
+The clustered example graph looks like this:

 ![alt text](res/example_clustered.png)